Share On

 Animal Healthcare Disclaimer

-This is not an exhaustive list of everything that can happen to a rabbit, but can help you get a sense of what challenges a rabbit under your care may face in their lifetime.
-If you believe a rabbit resident is facing a health issue, always discuss with a qualified veterinarian as soon as possible.
-Reading about health issues does not qualify you to diagnose your residents!
+This is not an exhaustive list of everything that can happen to a rabbit but can help you get a sense of what types of health issues can affect them.
+If you have concerns about the health of one of your residents, always consult with a qualified veterinarian as soon as possible.
+Reading about health issues is not a substitute for veterinary care and does not qualify you to make diagnoses!

-Reproductive System: False Pregnancy, Myxomatosis, Pasteurellosis or “Snuffles”, Uterine Tumors
+Reproductive: False Pregnancy, Female Reproductive Diseases, Myxomatosis, Pasteurellosis or “Snuffles”

 Respiratory: Myxomatosis, Pasteurellosis or “Snuffles”, Rabbit Haemorrhagic Disease Virus (Rabbit Calicivirus)

-Ears, Nose, And/Or Eyes: Conjunctivitis, Ear Infections, Epiphora, External Parasites, Glaucoma, Internal Parasites, Myxomatosis, Pasteurellosis or “Snuffles”, Rabbit Haemorrhagic Disease Virus (Rabbit Calicivirus), Torticollis or “Head Tilt
+Sensory: Conjunctivitis, Ear Infections, Epiphora, External Parasites, Glaucoma, Internal Parasites, Myxomatosis, Pasteurellosis or “Snuffles”, Rabbit Haemorrhagic Disease Virus (Rabbit Calicivirus), Torticollis or “Head Tilt”

 Antibiotic-Induced Toxicity

 Rabbits are susceptible to illness from oral antibiotics.
-This is because a rabbit’s digestive tract is sensitive and many antibiotics surpass the “good” bacteria populating their gastrointestinal tract.
+This is because a rabbit’s digestive tract is sensitive and many antibiotics suppress the “good” bacteria populating their gastrointestinal tract.
 This, in turn, allows “bad” bacteria to take over, producing toxins in the GI tract.
 Diarrhea ensues and toxins are released into the body.
-It is absolutely vital that you have a veterinarian that is experienced and knowledgeable in rabbit health.
-A well-meaning vet without rabbit experience may prescribe an antibiotic that could cause antibiotic-induced toxicity.
+It is absolutely vital that you have a veterinarian who is experienced and knowledgeable in rabbit health, as they will know about antibiotics that may or may not cause antibiotic toxicity in rabbits.
 If a resident is being treated and develops diarrhea, contact your veterinarian and stop giving the medication until you have spoken with the veterinarian.
 Common antibiotics that, if given orally, may cause toxicity in rabbits include amoxicillin, penicillin, lincomycin, erythromycin, ampicillin, cephalosporin, or clindamycin.
-Back To Top

 Barbering

 While this may bring to mind a successful rabbit barber shop, the actuality is much more concerning.
 Barbering is when a rabbit tears out patches of their own fur.
 This looks different from normal grooming.
 This is something seen in pregnant rabbits, as they will use their own fur to make a cozy nest for their babies.
-This can also happen during what is known as a false pregnancy, which can happen even when residents are spayed (you can read more below).
+This can also happen during what is known as a false pregnancy, which you can read more about below.
 If a resident is exhibiting barbering behavior but is not pregnant or experiencing a false pregnancy, this may be a coping mechanism turned compulsion due to stress.
 Steps should be taken to identify the stressors to this resident and address them in a thoughtful way to improve the resident’s quality of life.
-Back To Top

 Bladder Sludge And Stones